esp-rs/esp-idf-template/README.md

 ### Install Python3

 You need a Python 3.7 or later installed on your machine.
-Install it from the package distro of your OS, or download and install [from the official Python site](https://www.python.org/downloads/).
+Install it from the package distro of your OS, or download and install it [from the official Python site](https://www.python.org/downloads/).

 ### Install Cargo Sub-Commands